-Miscellaneous References and MentionsWhile our initial data about Camden came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Camden in various books, maps and other sources.
-When we find a mention, a fact or snippet, we add that information to our Gazetter.
+Miscellaneous References and MentionsWhile our initial information about Camden came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Camden in various books, maps and other sources.
 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Camden.
 We hope that they will be useful to you.
-Camden is contained in a comprehensive list of Post Offices that was created by Cameron Blevins and Richard Helbock.<1> From that list: The Camden post office opened in 1792.
+Note: When we started collecting data about Camden, we were inconsistent about keeping track of where that data came from.
+As a result, this list of references and mentions is probably incomplete.
 Business Atlas and Shippers' Guide (1895)

 A note taken from the Shipper's Guide for Camden: List of Post Offices in the United States (1870)